Will Hurd launches long-shot bid for White House

 Mr Hurd said the “soul of our country is under attack,” while Mr Biden often used the phrase that the 2020 election was a “battle for the soul of the nation”.

-“Our enemies plot, create chaos, and threaten the American Dream.
+“Our enemies plot, create chaos and threaten the American Dream.
 At home, illegal immigration and fentanyl stream into our country.
-Inflation, still out of control.
+Inflation – still out of control.
 Crime and homelessness growing in our cities,” Mr Hurd says in the footage.
 “President Biden can’t solve these problems — or won’t.
 And if we nominate a lawless, selfish, failed politician like Donald Trump — who lost the House, the Senate, and the White House — we all know Joe Biden will win again.”

 In May, Mr Hurd appeared on Meet the Press on NBC, saying that another Biden v Trump election would be “the rematch from hell”.